tooth2/TemporalDifference/ContinuousSpace/ReadMe.md

 MountainCarContinuous-v0 defines "solving" as getting average reward of 90.0 over 100 consecutive trials.

 ## Discretization
-- discretize continuous state spaces
+- discretize continuous state spaces using a uniformly-spaced grid (tabular solution methods)
-- use tabular solution methods to solve complex tasks
-- the Mountain Car environment
+- to create such a grid, given the lower bounds (low), upper bounds (high), and number of desired bins along each dimension
+- return the split points for each dimension, which will be 1 less than the number of bins

 ## Tile-Coding
-- a method for discretizing continuous state spaces that enables better generalization
+- a method for discretizing continuous state spaces that enables better generalization compared to a single grid-based approach
+- create several overlapping grids or tilings; then for any given sample value, only check which tiles it lies in
+- encode the original continuous value by a vector of integer indices or bits that identifies each activated tile

 ## Reference
 - 1990, Andrew Moore Dissertation[Efficient memory-based learning for robot control](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-209.pdf)